-The imagery and symbolism deals with both humans and animals (beastiality).
+The imagery and symbolism deal with both humans and animals (bestiality).
 Sex positions, activities and signals form a major part of cave painting equivalent of sexting.

 The Kamasutra, the ancient Indian text on sex, talks of certain codes, gestures and symbols used for communication between lovers.

 These symbols were highly nuanced and hefty.
 For example, a woman picking up a mirror, looking at her lover in it and then clasping the mirror to her breasts.